GoToolSharing/passfinder-documentation/docs/company/start-caps.md

 # Start-caps

-The `--start-caps` flag adds a capital letter to the beginning of the password.
+The `--start-caps` and `-b` flag adds a capital letter to the beginning of the password.

 ```bash
 > passfinder company -n passfinder --start-caps